ProteinCalc Logo

 In CKD, the kidneys lose their ability to filter protein waste products efficiently.
 Nitrogen, urea, phosphorus, and potassium — all end-products of protein metabolism — accumulate when filtration capacity declines.
 Restricting protein reduces this waste load, which can slow the rate of kidney function decline in CKD stages 3–5.

 However, protein restriction carries real risks — primarily muscle wasting (sarcopenia), malnutrition, and reduced quality of life.
-Dietary protein restriction in CKD is therefore a balance between slowing progression and maintaining nutritional adequacy, and must be supervised by a renal dietitian.
+Dietary protein restriction in CKD is therefore a balance between kidney-related goals and nutritional adequacy, and it should be supervised by a nephrology team or renal dietitian.

 The Dialysis Exception